 “I think of my work as poetic and sensual, the creating of paintings being visual conversations.”

 Subjects range from land and seascape to still life objects, often combining the two, creating exciting and challenging colour combinations.
+Recent experiments have resulted in collaged canvas onto board, sometimes stitched, and making work about the seasonal shifts of leaves from branches of botanical growths.

 Teresa gained a BA 1st class honours degree in painting in 1996 and has since worked full time as an artist, exhibiting in galleries nationally and internationally.
-Prices are reasonable for paintings in oil on canvas, already framed: from £500 up to £4,000 for a huge wall piece of 100 x 250 cm.
+Prices are reasonable for paintings in oil on canvas, already framed: from £500 up to £5,000 for a wall piece of 100 x 250 cm.
 Commissions are also gladly undertaken.

 One Aldwych, London; Bushey Museum & Art Gallery; Champneys Hotel, Tring; Hotel de Ville, Nanterre, Paris; Bromet School, Watford; Stock Exchange Building London; Watford Football Club hospitality suite; Derriford Hospital; Mary Portas